MileHacker Logo

 • Do not litter; carry your trash until you find a bin.

-• Respect local plants and animals.
+• Respect local flora and fauna.

 • Minimize your water footprint.